Oklahoma QB Kyler Murray is named the AP Player of the Year

 Murray received 39 first-place votes and a total of 145 points.
 Tagovailoa received 13 first-place votes (117 points) and Haskins was listed first on four ballots (55 points).

-Murray joins Baker Mayfield (2017), Josh Heupel (2000), Jason White (2003) and Sam Bradford (2008) as previous winners from Oklahoma.
-No other school has had more than two players win AP Player of the Year.
+Murray joins Baker Mayfield (2017), Josh Heupel (2000), Jason White (2003) and Sam Bradford (2008) as previous AP Player of the Year winners from Oklahoma.
+No other school has had more than two AP Player of the Year winners.

 Murray, a 5-foot-10, 195-pound junior from Allen, Texas, won the award in his final year as a college athlete.
 The Oakland Athletics took Murray with the ninth pick in the Major League Baseball draft in June.
 Murray, who batted .296 with 10 home runs and 13 doubles in 50 games as the Sooners’ center fielder, signed for nearly $5 million, with the A’s agreeing to let him return to school and play football this season .